Table of Contents

 Easiest Water Pipe to Repair: CPVC

 Chlorinated polyvinyl chloride is basically PVC with an added dose of chlorine, which makes CPVC suitable for running tap water.
 Pipes made of CPVC have thus far stood the test of four decades.
-When repairs are needed, damaged portions can simply be removed with handsaws and refitted with adhesives, all of which makes CPVC the easiest home drain pipe material when it comes to maintenance.
+When repairs are needed, damaged portions can simply be removed with handsaws and refitted with adhesives, all of which make CPVC the easiest home drain pipe material when it comes to maintenance.

 On the downside, CPVC is one of the worst home drain pipe materials for the environment.
 Not only is it unrecyclable, but its production also involves a high degree of pollutants.
 Furthermore, the formation of CPVC piping links involves strong toxic chemicals.
 Despite these drawbacks, CPVC is a durable material that rarely requires maintenance and poses no threat to the quality of tap water.